How Are Property and Assets Divided in a Divorce in Canada?

 What if Our Debts Are Greater Than Our Property and Assets?

 Some divorcing people divide debts equally between themselves, making each responsible for half.
 There may be some exceptions to that (examples might include debt accrued before marriage or one spouse accruing debt without the knowledge of the other), and then the debt would stay with one spouse.
+It may also be difficult to resolve the issue of ongoing debt servicing if the debt in only in one person’s name.
 Again, this is a topic that can be negotiated in mediation instead of the couple taking it to court.

 What Is the Next Step I Should Take Toward Getting a Divorce?